MichaelCurrin/dev-cheatsheets/cheatsheets/make/makefile-syntax.md

 		echo 'Test'
 	```

-Please don't add PHONY to every target - since serves no purpose and just clutters the file.
+Some people like to add `.PHONY` to every target, whether in just above each or all at the top of the file.
+In many cases, this adds no benefit, maybe more useful for C and C++ projects with compile steps where you might have fixed or dynamically generated folders which match commands.
+However, the often it serves no purpose and just clutters the file.
+Rather use `.PHONY` where it is needed (like if you do have a folder where yours docs will get generated).

 ## Comments